-Initially, there were cannabis indica and cannabis sativa plants.
+Initially, there were indica and sativa plants.
 However, generations of crossbreeding have led to an enormous number of hybrids.
-Here is a quick explanation of three main strain types, followed by a brief history of these strains.
+Here is a quick explanation of the three main strain types, followed by a brief history of these strains.

-- Cannabis Indica: This marijuana plant is known for being short and having broader leaves than a sativa.
-Indica strains often relax the body and usually have a sedative ‘couch lock’ effect.
-As a consequence, they are popular among people with chronic pain and insomnia.
-You can also use an indica for MS, sleep apnea, arthritis, anxiety, and Parkinson’s.
+Indica marijuana plants are typically short and bushy and have broader leaves than a sativa plant.
+Indica strains can relax the body, and some have a sedative ‘couch lock’ effect.
+Consequently, they are popular among people with chronic pain and insomnia.

-- Cannabis Sativa: Sativa marijuana plants are taller and thinner than their indica counterparts.
-It is not unusual to see 20-feet tall sativas!
-This type of strain usually provides a stimulating head high, increases energy, and enhances creativity.
-Sativas are popular amongst patients with medical conditions that cause them to become sluggish and tired.
-You can use this strain in the morning or early afternoon.
-Patients sometimes use it for chronic pain, glaucoma, HIV, headaches, and depression.
+Sativas usually provide a stimulating head high, increase energy, and enhance creativity.
+They are popular amongst patients with medical conditions that cause fatigue.
+Recreational cannabis consumers often use sativas in the morning or early afternoon for a short-term energy boost.
+Patients sometimes use sativas for chronic pain, glaucoma, headaches, and depression.

 Marijuana – Origin of the Species

-Cannabis is one of the oldest crops in the world.
-There is evidence that it has been grown for over 12,000 years.
+Cannabis is one of the oldest crops in the world, and there is evidence that it has been grown for over 12,000 years.
 However, its history almost certainly goes back even further.
 Despite this fact, humans did not distinguish between indica and sativa strains until the 18th century.
 Cannabis sativa was the first species to receive a name.
 Carl Linnaeus, a Swedish botanist, found a strain in 1753 and called it ‘sativa,’ derived from the Latin word for ‘cultivated.’

-Initially, Sativas flourished in countries located near the equator, such as Thailand and Colombia.
-This is because they grow best in hot climates with plenty of sunshine.
-At the time, Linnaeus understandably believed it was the only form of the plant because there was nothing to compare it to.
+Initially, sativas flourished in countries located near the equator, such as Thailand and Colombia, as they grow best in hot climates with plenty of sunshine.
+At the time, Linnaeus understandably believed it was the only cannabis plant because there was nothing to compare it to.

 Indica plants have developed specific characteristics to enable them to grow in harsh environments.
 For example, they produce a sticky, organic substance known as resin, which also happens to boost potency.
 Hybrids were developed much later.
 They are a feature of the modern era as breeders attempt to create unique marijuana strains.

 There is another marijuana strain type that is still relatively rare.
 D.E.
-Janischevsky, a Russian botanist, classified Cannabis ruderalis in 1924.
-The name comes from the word ‘ruderal’ which describes a plant capable of growing in the harshest climates.
-Janischevsky noticed that the ruderalis was significantly different from either Indica or Sativa plants.
+Janischevsky, a Russian botanist, classified this plant species, Cannabis ruderalis in 1924.
+The name comes from the word ‘ruderal,’ which describes a plant capable of growing in the harshest climates.
+Janischevsky noticed that the ruderalis differed significantly from either indica or sativa plants.